Saraswati River: Identification with the Saraswati

 A number of archaeologists and geologists have identified the Saraswati river with the present-day Ghaggar-Hakra River, or the dried up part of it, despite the fact that it had already dried-up and become a small seasonal river before Vedic times.

-In the late 19th and early 20th centuries, a number of scholars, archaeologists, and geologists have attempted to identify the Vedic Saraswati River with the Ghaggar-Hakra River, such as Christian Lassen (1800-1876), Max Müller (1823-1900), Marc Aurel Stein (1862–1943), C.F.
-Oldham and Jane Macintosh.
-Michel Danino, a Hindutva author who has been criticised for historical negationism and sectarian scholarship, notes that "the 1500 km-long bed of the Saraswati" was "rediscovered" in the 19th century.
-According to Danino, "most Indologists" were convinced in the 19th century that "the bed of the Ghaggar-Hakra was the relic of the Saraswati."
+In the 19th and 20th centuries, a number of Indologists, scholars, archaeologists, and geologists identified the Vedic Saraswati River with the Ghaggar-Hakra River, such as Christian Lassen (1800-1876), Max Müller (1823-1900), Marc Aurel Stein (1862–1943), C. F. Oldham and Jane McIntosh.

-Some other recent archaeologists and geologists, such as Philip and Virdi (2006) and K.S.
-Valdiya (2013) have also attempted to identify the Saraswati with the Ghaggar.
+Recent archaeologists and geologists that have identified the Saraswati with the Ghaggar include Philip and Virdi (2006) and K.S.
+Valdiya (2013).
 According to Gregory Possehl, "Linguistic, archaeological, and historical data show that the Saraswati of the Vedas is the modern Ghaggar or Hakra."

 According to R.U.S.
-Prasad, "we [...] find a considerable body of opinions [sic] among the scholars, archaeologists and geologists, who hold that the Saraswati originated in the Sivalik hills [...] and descended through Adi Badri, situated in the foothills of the Shivaliks, to the plains [...] and finally debouched herself into the Arabian sea at the Rann of Kutch."
-According to Valdiya, "it is plausible to conclude that once upon a time the Ghagghar was known as "Sarsutī"," which is "a corruption of "Saraswati"," because "at Sirsā on the bank of the Ghagghar stands a fortress called "Sarsutī".
+Prasad, "we [...] find a considerable body of opinions [sic] among the scholars, archaeologists and geologists, who hold that the Sarasvati originated in the Sivalik hills [...] and descended through Adi Badri, situated in the foothills of the Shivaliks, to the plains [...] and finally debouched herself into the Arabian sea at the Rann of Kutch."
+According to Valdiya, "it is plausible to conclude that once upon a time the Ghagghar was known as "Sarsutī"," which is "a corruption of "Sarasvati"," because "at Sirsā on the bank of the Ghagghar stands a fortress called "Sarsutī".
 Now in derelict condition, this fortress of antiquity celebrates and honours the river Sarsutī."